craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. During `processLoop`, and the end of the loop, symbols going out of scope are removed from the symbol table.
+However, this is not yet implemented for postIf - therefore not all tests are passing, and this is backup.

 0. `tests/cases/conformance/_cax2/_cax2-whileLoop-000(1-5).ts` passing, tests all different loop paths.
 Still need to purge out of scope symbols (which would allow temporary fix in VariableDeclaration to be removed.)
 0. Loop truthy and falsy condition check and exit loop only when truthy type is 'never'.
 (Convergence is a separate exit loop condition).